django/django/docs/generics.rst

 consumers are also entirely valid, however, and may result in more readable code for simpler tasks.

-There is one base class-based consumer class, ``BaseConsumer``, that provides the pattern for method dispatch and is the thing you can build entirely custom consumers on top of, and then protocol-specific subclasses that provide extra utility - for example, the ``WebsocketConsumer`` provides automatic
+There is one base generic consumer class, ``BaseConsumer``, that provides the pattern for method dispatch and is the thing you can build entirely custom consumers on top of, and then protocol-specific subclasses that provide extra utility - for example, the ``WebsocketConsumer`` provides automatic